Whittling Wood Like an Expert— A Simple Guide

 SHTRAUS DMYTRO/Shutterstock

 Almost any wood will work fine for whittling.
-If you’re anxious to get started, just find a stick or piece of wood and start slicing away.
+If you’re anxious to get started and are curious about whittling techniques, just find a stick or piece of wood and start slicing away.
 If you want to start with pre-cut wood, buy blocks and stick to softwoods.
 The hardness of wood is graded using the Janka Wood Hardness Scale, so you’ll want to look for something like basswood that’s near the bottom.
-Basswood is a common one for whittling, pine and cedar work too.
+Basswood is a common choice for whittling.
+Pine and cedar work too.
+All of these wood varieties are soft enough to work through easily, but also hold on to the details well, helping you get started with your hobby as a beginner.

 2 / 10